Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Log in to the EC2 instance by using a `.pem` key each night.
 Then run the top command.
 - [ ] Use the default Amazon CloudWatch CPU utilization metric to capture the PID in CloudWatch.

-### A SysOps administrator configured AWS Backup to capture snapshots from a single Amazon EC2 instance that has one Amazon Elastic Block Store (Amazon.
-EBS) volume attached.
+### A SysOps administrator configured AWS Backup to capture snapshots from a single Amazon EC2 instance that has one Amazon Elastic Block Store (Amazon EBS) volume attached.
 On the first snapshot, the EBS volume has 10 GiB of data.
 On the second snapshot, the EBS volume still contains 10 GiB of data, but 4.
 GiB have changed.
 On the third snapshot, 2 GiB of data have been added to the volume, for a total of 12 GiB.
 How much total storage is required to store these snapshots?

 - [ ] 12 GiB.
 - [x] 16 GiB.